Howard Y. Chang

-Howard Yuan-hao Chang (張元豪; born 1972) is a Taiwanese-American physician-scientist who has been the senior vice president of research and chief scientific officer of Amgen since 2024.
-Previously, he was the Virginia and D. K. Ludwig Professor of Cancer Genomics and of Genetics at the Stanford University School of Medicine, where he was also an HHMI investigator.
+Howard Yuan-hao Chang (張元豪 (Zhāng Yuánháo); born January 11, 1972) is a Taiwanese-American physician-scientist and molecular biologist.
+He is the Virginia and D. K. Ludwig Professor of Cancer Research at Stanford University, where he is also a joint professor of dermatology, genetics, and pathology at the Stanford University School of Medicine.

+Since 2024, Chang has been the senior vice president of research and chief scientific officer of Amgen.
+From 2018 to 2024, he was a Howard Hughes Medical Institute investigator.
 He is best known for his research on long non-coding RNAs.

-Biography
+Early life and education

-Chang was born in Taipei, Taiwan, to a family of Taiwanese physicians.
-His father, Chang Chau-hsiung, was a prominent physician and politician who was a member of the People First Party.
+Chang was born in Taipei, Taiwan, on January 11, 1972, to a family of Taiwanese physicians.
+He is the son of Taiwanese physician and politician Chang Chau-hsiung, a former chair of the People First Party.
+When he was twelve years old, Chang moved with his mother and younger brother to Southern California.